vmware-tanzu-labs/educates-training-platform/docs/installation-guides/cluster-requirements.md

 * Pod security standards (Kubernetes >= 1.22).
 * Security context constraints (OpenShift)

 For pod security policies and pod security standards, these both need to be enabled in the Kubernetes cluster at the time the cluster is created, it is not something that can be enabled afterwards.
-For some Kubernetes distributions, such as Tanzu Community Edition (TCE), it is not possible to enable pod security policies, and pod security standards being new, may also not be supported.
+For some Kubernetes distributions it is not possible to enable pod security policies, and pod security standards being new, may also not be supported.

-Although pod security standards are the proposed future solution to this problem, the standard security policies it provides (specifically the ``restricted`` policy) are also not a great match for Educates, yet unlike the prior pod security policies feature there is no way to customize pod security standards.
+Although pod security standards are the proposed future solution to this problem, the standard security policies it provides (specifically the ``restricted`` policy) are also not a great match for Educates, yet unlike the prior pod security policies feature there is no way to easily customize pod security standards.

 As such, for standard Kubernetes clusters it is recommended that neither pod security policies or pod security standards be used.
 The recommended cluster security policy enforcement engine when using Educates is instead the third party solution [Kyverno](https://kyverno.io/).
 You therefore need to have Kyverno installed.
 You do not need to configure Kyverno as Educates will provide the security policies for it when enforcing cluster level security requirements.

 If Kyverno is not installed or enabled, nor pod security policies or pod security standards enabled, there will be no restrictions on workshop users being able to make use of the features mentioned, which will be a security risk.
 If deploying Educates where there is no cluster security policy enforcement being performed, you should never allow access to workshops to untrusted users.

 In the case of OpenShift, there is currently no option but to use OpenShift's own security context constraints feature for cluster security enforcement.

+Even if using one of the supported security policy engines, if you want to try and apply an even greater level of security protection, Educates supports use of Kata Containers or similar systems which rely on setting the runtime class for pods in a Kubernetes cluster.
+See configuration settings for Educates for more information.

 (workshop-security-enforcement)=
 Workshop security enforcement